darrensmith223/InboxTracker/docs/source/index.rst

 Authorization
 -------------

-You will need an API key to authenticate using the InboxTracker Python client.
-To get an API key for your InboxTracker account, `contact support`_ through the InboxTracker app.
+You will need an API key to authenticate using the Inbox Tracker Python client.
+To get an API key for your Inbox Tracker account, `contact support`_ through the InboxTracker app.

 .. _contact support: https://app.emailanalyst.com/bin/#/login